CERT-Polska/ursadb/docs/syntax.md

 select ("abcd" & "bcdf") | ("abcd" & "cdef") | ("bcdf" & "cdef");
 ```

-Note that `min N of (...)` is executed more efficiently than latter "combinatorial" example.
-Such syntax coresponds directly to yara's
+Note that `min N of (...)` is executed more efficiently than the latter "combinatorial" example.
+Such syntax corresponds directly to Yara's
 "[sets of strings](https://yara.readthedocs.io/en/v3.4.0/writingrules.html#sets-of-strings)" feature.

 This operator accepts arbitrary expressions as it's arguments, e.g.: